aldnav/lazyaz/README.md

 - Go 1.16 or higher
 - Azure DevOps account
-- Personal Access Token (PAT) with appropriate permissions
+- Azure CLI installed with the Azure DevOps extension

 ## Setup